1000oaks/1000oaks.github.io/thoughts/opinion.md

 layout: home
 ---

+Dec 19, 2023

+- Too many restrictions on the design of generative aritificial intelligence system would definitely result in making useless garbage.

+Dec 18, 2023

+- For programming using RISC-V Assembly, pseudo-instructions could sometimes be a great problem.
+There is a complete list of pseudo-instructions in RISC-V Official GitHub Repository.

 Dec 17, 2023

 - **Important:** `gitbooks.io` would block proxies (`401 Unauthorized`), but authorities would block `gitbooks.io` (occasionally, `RESET`).
 Is there a good method to access GitBook (Legacy)?